 Stupid Simple Macros Tracker

-In the fitness world, there's a diet technique called If It Fits Your Macros (IIFYM), which boils down to eating what you want within the bounds of your daily needs for fats, protein, and carbs.
+There's a diet technique called If It Fits Your Macros (IIFYM) in the fitness world, which boils down to eating what you want within the bounds of your daily needs for fats, protein, and carbs.
 It's a good starting point for understanding nutrition, for sure, and Stupid Simple Macros Tracker can help you visualize your macros.

 Lose It! is another calorie tracking app, but it does so exceptionally well.
 It also can track calories based on the pictures you take of your food, though it seems a bit inconsistent.
 Beyond just calories and macros, Lose It! lets you track workouts, water, sugar, and sleep cycles to give you a holistic view of your diet and fitness.